philiplambok/high-performance-bench/README.md

 		if err != nil {
 			panic(err)
 		}
-		// See "Important settings" section.
 		db.SetConnMaxLifetime(time.Minute * 3)
 		db.SetMaxOpenConns(148)
 		db.SetMaxIdleConns(1)
 		defer db.Close()

-		// perform a db.Query insert
-		insert, err := db.Query("INSERT INTO `messages` (`message`) VALUES ('Hello posting from Golang')")

-		// if there is an error inserting, handle it if err != nil {
+		if err != nil {
 			panic(err.Error())
 		}
-		// be careful deferring Queries if you are using transactions defer insert.Close()
+		defer insert.Close()

 		data := map[string]interface{}{